Maz Jobrani: Standup style

 Jobrani's jokes focus on race and the misunderstanding of Middle Easterners in America.
 He also talks about his family.

-Social and Political activities
+Social and political activities

-Jobrani had been a board member of the National Iranian American Council (NIAC)..
+Jobrani had been a board member of the National Iranian American Council (NIAC).
 In 2015, he stepped down after discovering NIAC's alleged ties to the Iranian government.
 He also sits on the board of the Persian American Cancer Institute (PACI.org) and also works with International Society for Children with Cancer (ISCC-Charity.org).

+In 2025, Jobrani participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Personal life

 In 2006, Jobrani married an Indian-American attorney named Pretha.
 They have a son and daughter and reside in California.

 Mr. Jobrani has two younger brothers and an older sister.
 His youngest brother is A. Joseph "Joey" Jobrani.
 After that is Mr. Kashi Jobrani (b.
 1977 - d.
 2014) who died when he was 36.
-His older sister, Director/Producer Mariam Jobrani (b.
+His older sister, director/producer Mariam Jobrani (b.
 1969 - d.
 2017) died at the age of 47 from metastatic breast cancer.